kiki-le-singe/xa-test/README.md

 * `$ grunt docs`

-Generates a html doc of your documented code `/docs`.
+Generates a html doc of your documented code in `/docs` and open it in your browser.

 ## Included JavaScript libraries